lynnfaraday/aresmush.com/_root/tutorials/config/fs3combat_armor.md

 ## Armor Types

 You can define as many kinds of armor as you want.
-FS3 armor types have the following stats:
+FS3 armor types have the following stats, explained below:

+        Police:
+            description: Light ballistic vest.
+            protection:
+                Chest: 6
+                Abdomen: 5
+            defense: 0

 ### Description